Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data: Introduction

 \section{Introduction}

-Motion imitation using reinforcement learning (RL) leverages prerecorded motion data from real-world animals or human actors, offering an efficient way to acquire natural and agile locomotion skills for legged robots \cite{peng2020learning, yoon2024spatio, he2025asap}.
-By directly imitating motion data, this approach eliminates the need for hand-crafted reference generators or heuristic reward designs commonly used in RL training.
+Imitation learning offers an efficient way to acquire stylistic and versatile skills for legged robots by leveraging real-world locomotion data \cite{peng2020learning, yoon2024spatio, liao2025beyondmimic}.
+By directly imitating motion data, this approach eliminates the need for hand-crafted rules or heuristic control objectives.

-However, prerecorded motion data consists of fixed motion trajectories that cannot be modified during execution, preventing any real-time user steering or interaction.
-As a result, the learned skills are typically limited to specific scenarios that closely mirror the original recording conditions.
-Furthermore, significant differences in morphology and physical properties between the data source and the target robot often make it difficult to reproduce the motions effectively.
+\Diff{ However, significant challenges remain.
+First, morphological and physical discrepancies between the motion source and target robot often impede high-fidelity imitation.
+Second, to move beyond fixed trajectory playback, the controller must be capable of responding to interactive user commands.
+Third, preserving the diversity of the original motion data is essential; this behavioral richness allows the robot to map steering commands to appropriate behavioral modes, thereby enhancing responsiveness. }

-To overcome these limitations, this paper presents a framework for steerable animal motion imitation in legged robots by leveraging the diverse movement patterns present in an unstructured motion database (DB).
-Here, \emph{steerable} refers to the ability to responsively follow a user's intended moving direction and velocity, and adapt gait modes based on these commands.
-The term \emph{unstructured} indicates that our approach utilizes a rich dataset contains a wide range of gait patterns spanning various movement speeds, notably without being pre-segmented by gait pattern and velocity.
+To address these challenges, this paper presents a framework for steerable imitation in legged robots by leveraging the diverse movement patterns present in an \Diff{unlabeled} real-world motion database (DB). \Diff{In this context, \emph{steerable} refers to resulting controller's ability to autonomously switch between different behavioral modes to match high-level user commands.
+The term \emph{unlabeled} indicates that our approach automatically identifies these behavioral modes from a rich dataset containing a wide range of locomotion patterns spanning various movement speeds, notably without the data being pre-segmented or pre-labeled.}

-The framework begins with an offline kino-dynamic motion retargeting process that adapts the motion data to the robot's morphology and physical capabilities, mitigating kinematic and physical artifacts.
-To generate responsive behaviors, we employ a variational autoencoder (VAE)-based motion synthesis module \cite{ling2020character} that generates reference robot motions conditioned on user-specified velocity commands, capturing the diverse gait patterns in the motion data.
+The framework begins with kino-dynamic motion retargeting, which adapts the motion data to the robot's morphology and physical capabilities, mitigating kinematic and physical artifacts.
+To generate steerable behaviors, we employ a variational autoencoder (VAE)-based motion synthesis module.
+This module produces reference robot motions conditioned on user steering commands, capturing distinct behavioral modalities while preserving the stylistic consistency and inherent diversity of the unlabeled data.
 These reference motions are executed by a feedback control policy, trained via RL with the motion synthesis module in the loop.